Join Best Online Poker Site. Enjoy Real Money online Poker Bonuses

 How CNET tests AV receivers

-At CNET, I test audio equipment from compact soundbars though to surround sound systems, but regardless of the device my methodology is essentially the same.
+At CNET, I test audio equipment from compact soundbars to surround sound systems, but regardless of the device, my methodology is essentially the same.
 I always compare products against one or more reference devices that offer the best performance at a similar price.

 Check out CNET’s receiver buying guide for more about the features and things you should consider when looking for a new system.